-- Register the RolesAllowedDynamicFeature with the application. - Make sure you add Authorizers when you build your AuthFilters. - Annotate the resource method with the authorization annotation.
+- Register the RolesAllowedDynamicFeature with the application. - Make sure you add Authorizers when you build your AuthFilters. - Make sure any custom AuthFilter you add has the @Priority (Priorities.AUTHENTICATION) annotation set (otherwise authorization will be tested before the request's security context is properly set and will fail). - Annotate the resource method with the authorization annotation.
 Unlike the note earlier in this document that says authorization annotations are allowed on classes, with this poly feature, currently that is not supported.
 The annotation MUST go on the resource method